evadamonte/DAMONTE-Python-Portfolio/StreamlitAppFinal/README.md

-# Streamlit App Final Project

 # 🏋️‍♂️ Fitness Goal Tracker

 ## 📈 Project Overview
-The Fitness Goal Tracker app helps users plan their fitness journey by calculating BMI, estimating daily calorie needs, and suggesting customized workout and nutrition plans based on personal goals.
+The Fitness Goal Tracker is a fully interactive Streamlit app that empowers users to set fitness goals, calculate their BMI, estimate their daily calorie needs, and receive personalized workout and nutrition plans.
-It solves the problem of confusion around fitness planning by providing clear, actionable steps and tips — whether the user wants to lose weight, maintain their health, or build muscle.
+It solves the problem of information overload in health and fitness by providing clear, customized, actionable steps based on user inputs.
+It also boosts motivation with embedded speeches and curated workout playlists, creating an immersive fitness planning experience.

 ---